-Anyways back to the topic, as I was saying I started eating more and thought it would be a good idea to write down handful of bulking tips and advices for those of you which are wondering when to start bulking, how to do it and when to stop doing it.
+Anyways back to the topic, as I was saying I started eating more and thought it would be a good idea to write down a handful of bulking tips and advice for those of you which are wondering when to start bulking, how to do it and when to stop doing it.

 It’s not rocket science but if you mess it up you can get all fat and flabby, which I am sure it’s not the goal, especially if you put a lot of time and effort in getting lean before.

 Unlike what many people think, bulking is not a non-stop eating challenge, nor an all you can eat buffet.
 That’s a bunch of really bad information that floats around about bulking, but more about that later on.